 Clinical Trials FAQ:

-What are does the treatment in a clinical trial do?
-That is what doctors are looking for.
-We want to know if it works, and how well it works.
+What does the treatment in a clinical trial do?
+Doctors want to know if a treatment works, and how well it works.
 Clinical trials also look to find out if the treatment being studied is better than what is currently being used.
 Questions that a clinical trial is looking for are: does it cause side effects?
 Does it help people who aren’t helped by other treatments?

 Is the treatment safe?
 This is another important question.
 Any time someone takes or does anything, there is a risk involved.
 Clinical trials try to find out if the benefits of the treatment outweigh any possible risks.

 How do I participate?
 In order to participate in a clinical trial, you must first meet with our clinical trials team.
 Eligibility to participate in a clinical trial is based on your medical history and whether we are currently recruiting.
 Our team can let you know if you qualify, and walk you through the steps to get started.